-1.3.1 Terminology
+1.2.1 Terminology

-The following terms are used throughout this user guide.
+The following terms are used throughout this Administrator Guide.
 Sample images (not to scale) are included for each item.

 - accordion One of at least two or more like objects, stacked on top of each other in a panel, that expands to fill a box in a panel or collapses closed when clicked. - alert box A pop-up box that informs you about information pertaining to the execution of an action. - button An object in a dialog box, alert box, window, or panel that can be clicked with your mouse to execute a command. - check box A small square in a dialog box, window, or panel used for indicating whether or not you wish to select an option.
 This object allows you to toggle between two choices.
-By clicking in this box, a check mark or an "X" is placed, indicating that you selected the option.
+By clicking in this box, a check mark or an "X" is placed, indice selected the option.
 When this box is not checked, the option is not selected.

 dialog box - A box that opens in response to a command made in a window or panel, and requires your input.
-You must choose an option by clicking a button (such as "Yes" or "No", or "Next" or
+You must choose an option by clicking a button (such as "Yes" or "No", or "Next" or "Cancel") to execute your command.
+As dictated by this box, you also might need to make one or more entries or selections prior to clicking a button.